digital-work-lab/digital-work-lecture/slides/10-teaming-with-ai-agents.md

    Use precise, unambiguous language.
 Avoid vague questions.

 2. **Assign Roles**
-   Set a clear persona or role to shape tone and expertise (e.g., "You are a reviewer for a top journal...").
+   Set a clear persona or role to shape tone and expertise (e.g., "You are a dev-ops software engineer...").

 3. **Guide Step-by-Step Reasoning**
    Encourage stepwise thinking with phrases like "Let's think step by step."